New To Chiropractic?

 We will do our best to insure that our office is what is needed to help you feel better.

-During your initial visit you will feel out some basic paperwork at the office (or online) and have a no obligation consultation with one of the Doctors.
+During your initial visit you will feel out some basic paperwork at the office (or online) and have a no obligation consultation with Chiropractic Physician, Dr. Nichole M. Findell, D.C., MTAA (Formerly Nichole Hilt).

-Once we have an understanding of what brought you to our office, we will go through a thorough evaluation based on you.
+Once there is an understanding of what brought you to the office, you will go through a thorough evaluation.
 The evaluation can consist of neurologic, orthopedic, and radiographic imaging.

 Once completed, you and the doctor will review the treatment plan that is based off the findings of your evaluation.